-Sort of like hiring a live-in personal chef but without the tax implications, Nurture Life is a Chicago-based, food delivery service that prepares organic meals for kids ages six months to 18 years.
+Sort of like hiring a live-in personal chef but without the tax implications, Nurture Life is a Chicago-based, food delivery service that prepares organic meals for kids of all ages.
 Plans are broken down by age: Babies (6, 8, & 10 months), Toddlers (1 to 3 years old), and Kids (4 to 8, 9 to 13, 14+).
-And you can order as few as five meals per week or as many as 14 ⏤ prices range from $45 to $119 ⏤ from either their Chef’s Choice/Seasonal menu (which changes weekly) or their Favorites menu (which doesn’t).
+And you can order as few as five meals per week or as many as 14 ⏤ prices range from $45 to $119 ⏤ from either a seasonal menu or a permanent one.
 Meals include everything from ground beef and carrot puree to steamed Norwegian salmon, English peas, golden potato, and dill … for your 10-month-old!
 Dinners arrive cold-but-not-frozen and are ready to reheat and serve.
 They last seven days in the fridge and come stamped with an “Eat-By” date, so you don’t accidentally serve month-old meatloaf.

-Launching in California, LA-based Yumi is the brainchild of a former investment banker and business journalist concerned with the development of, well, children’s brains.
-In fact, it’s billed as a “science-based meal delivery service” that uses organic, nutrient-rich ingredients to support a baby’s mind in their formative first thousand days.
-Their opening menu includes single ingredient purees (carrots, black beans, broccoli, etc.) and exotic multi-ingredient blends like sweet potato, red bell pepper, apple, chard, and quinoa.
-They’re low in sugar, free of all the stuff kids are allergic to these days (nuts, gluten, soy, dairy, dads jokes), and come in 4.5 ounce recyclable jars.
+Los Angeles-based Yumi is the brainchild of a former investment banker and business journalist.
+It’s billed as a “science-based meal delivery service” that uses organic, nutrient-rich ingredients to support a baby’s mind in their formative first thousand days.
+Their opening menu includes single ingredient purees (carrots, black beans, broccoli, etc.) and exotic blends like sweet potato, red bell pepper, apple, chard, and quinoa.
+They’re low in sugar and free of common allergens.
+Yumi foods come in 4.5-ounce recyclable jars.
 Subscription plans range from six to 14 meals and start at $50.

-There are two ways Pure Spoon differentiates itself from the rest of the mail-order lot: First, they ship their pureed fruits and veggies nationwide to the Lower 48 (sorry, Alaska); second, they use a “state-of-the-art process called High Pressure Pasteurization (HPP) that pasteurizes the food without the use of chemicals or nutrient-depleting high heat.”
-Which means it’s all cold-pressed and cold-packed, but never frozen.
-Like its competitors, Pure Spoon’s meals are also “certified organic” and “pediatrician-approved,” and they come in 4.2-oz. reusable and recyclable plastic containers.
+There are two ways Pure Spoon differentiates itself from its competitors.
+First, they ship their pureed fruits and veggies nationwide to the Lower 48; second, they use a “state-of-the-art process called High Pressure Pasteurization (HPP) that pasteurizes the food without the use of chemicals or nutrient-depleting high heat.”
+That means their foods are cold-pressed and cold-packed, but never frozen.
+Pure Spoon’s meals are also “certified organic” and “pediatrician-approved,” and they come in 4.2-oz. reusable and recyclable plastic containers.
 Create-your-own 10 packs run $29 while a 22-pack sampler costs $57.
 You can also score singles ⏤ everything from creamy avocado and apple to blueberry, bananas, and apples ⏤ for $3 a pop.